kaylatng/CMPM121-Solitaire-2/README.md

 I am also using sequencing patterns, specifically in the update method when I program the game to update and draw cards as the user interacts with the objects.

 ### FEEDBACK
-Reviewer 1: Maddison Lobo
+Reviewer 1: Maddison Lobo \
+Comments: comment here. \
-Reviewer 2:
+Reviewer 2: \
+Comments: comment here. \
-Reviewer 3:
+Reviewer 3: \
+Comments: comment here. \

 ### POSTMORTEM